Homecoming and Family WeekendSchedule

 11 a.m. - 2 p.m. | GAMEDAY Lunch and Fun Fest

 Get in the HWS spirit with fun for all ages!
-Enjoy a petting zoo, Netsins ice cream truck, photo booth, bonfire pits, lawn games, and live music by Kenny Ende.
+Enjoy a petting zoo, Netsins ice cream truck, photo booth, lawn games and live music by Kenny Ende.
+HWS student entrepreneurs will also join us to showcase and sell their wares, and four young alumni who are participating in the World’s Toughest Row in December 2025 will be on site to discuss their epic journey!
 Don’t miss out on a day full of excitement and great memories!
+Food will be served from 11 a.m. to 1 p.m.
 It is encouraged to purchase meal tickets in advance.
-Registration will be available here soon.

 12 - 2 p.m. | Climb St. Mark’s Tower